romcilrath/romcilrath.github.io/index.md

 ## Other Interests

 In my spare time I like to make small animations or draw.
 I also enjoy watching movies and reading, especially over this past year.
 The best book I've read lately is *Dawn* by Octavia Butler and the best movie I've seen lately would have to be *Handmaiden (2016)*.
-When I have the chance I enjoy hiking and camping.
+When I have the opportunity, I enjoy hiking and camping.

 ## Contact